 Years 10 and 11 are the GSCE years where pupils study from a choice of subjects for the first time in their education.
-There are five compulsory, or core subjects; English Literature, English Language, Mathematics, Physics, Chemistry and Biology, plus five optional ones.
+There are five compulsory, or core subjects; English Literature, English Language, Mathematics, along with a dual-award GCSE in Physics, Chemistry and Biology, plus five optional ones.
 GCSE courses last two years and lead to qualifications that are internationally recognised.
 The GCSE timetable is tailored to the choices of our pupils, to support individual learning needs.